Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 \subsubsection{Meta-signaling}

-Communication systems are of course are not confined simply to the cooperator/defector dichotomy.
-With that said, the concept of meta-signaling makes it clear \textit{why} it makes sense to focus here.
+The concept of meta-signaling makes it clear \textit{why} it makes sense to study the evolution of communication in the context of cooperation.
 Research suggests that there must be some kind of pressure on the signaler for a uniform communication system to emerge \cite{oliphant-the-dilemma-of-saussurean-communication-1996}.
-Of course, even if there is no intrinsic cost to signaling untruthfully, then there remains the possibility that benefits and costs could be allocated differentially to truth-tellers and deceivers.
-But this is analogous to the way altruism generally becomes stable: that somehow, whether through kin altruism, reciprocity, indirect reciprocity, punishment, or even group selection, benefits and costs are allocated so that altruists accrue a disproportionate quantity of the benefits.
-And because the machinery for such differential allocation \textit{is already present} for stabilizing cooperation, it makes sense for it to have been co-opted for the purposes of communication.
-Meta-signaling co-opts the indirect reciprocity mechanism for the purposes of maintaining the communication system, but one can equally imagine a co-optation of other mechanisms, such as reciprocity and punishment for the same purpose.
+This pressure may be intrinsic to the signal, or it may result from differential allocations of social benefits and costs to truth-tellers an deceivers.
+And this differential allocation --- whether through kin selection, reciprocity, punishment, or indirect reciprocity --- is \emph{also} how altruism becomes stable, at least conventionally.
+Because the machinery for such differential allocation \textit{is already present} for cooperation, it is plausible for it to have been co-opted for the purposes of communication.
+Meta-signaling co-opts the indirect reciprocity mechanism for the purposes of maintaining the communication system, but one can equally imagine a co-optation of other mechanisms, such as reciprocity (e.g., lying to those who have lied to you) and punishment (e.g., ostracizing those who miscommunicate) for the same purpose.

-The \textit{way} that meta-signaling accomplishes this co-optation is also vital.
-It is through ``slippage'' between the concepts of defection and cooperation, on the one hand, and deception and truthfulness, on the other.
-This kind of slippage is central to human cognition \cite{hofstadter-fluid-concepts-and-creative-analogies-1995}; in fact, such slippage has already occurred to define the concept of ``cooperation'' in the first place.
-Cooperation can take many forms--donating to charity, maintaining irrigation ditches, participating in a group hunt, going to war--which all share the property of producing a benefit to the group at a potential individual cost.
-An analogy between these disparate actions leads to the concept of cooperation.
-Honesty, especially in the domain of reputation, has a similar character.
-So the subsumption of truth-telling under the umbrella of cooperation is not so different from the subsumption of any of the other instances of cooperation.